dimitryzub/serpapi-blog-posts-archive/Naver/naver_news.md

 <h2 id="code">Full Code</h2>

-Have a look at the second function that will make an actual request to Naver search with passed query parameters.
+Have a look at third function that will make an actual request to Naver search with passed query parameters.
 [Test in the online IDE](https://replit.com/@DimitryZub1/Scrape-Naver-News-Results#bs4_extract_naver_news.py) yourself.

 ```python
 import lxml, json, requests